 Soi Yaksa Trek-10 days

-Join our Soi Yaksa Trek package and enjoy trekking in one of the most biologically diverse environments in the world.
-This enchanting trek takes you to the base of Mount Jumolhari, one of the highest levels of Bhutan treks, the second highest unclimbed peak in the world.
+Join our Soi Yaksa Trek and enjoy trekking in one of the most biologically diverse environments in the world.
+This enchanting trek takes you to the base of Mount Jumolhari (7,513m) , the second highest unclimbed peak in the world.
 As you walk along the rugged trails, the hike becomes a walking meditation.
-This 10 days trek has proved to be one of the best treks for nature lovers offering stunning views of peaks and alpine pastureland.
 While trekking on part of his BBC Himalaya Adventure 2010, Michael Palin exclaimed, "Farewell big, monumental, Himalayan peaks!"
-The trek also offers an opportunity to visit remote villages neighboring with Tibet.
+This 10-day trek has proved to be one of the best treks for nature lovers offering stunning views of mountains and alpine pastures coupled with an opportunity to visit remote villages neighboring with Tibet.
 On our journey we also visit some of the most popular landmarks of Paro and Thimpu such as the Rinpung Dzong, Kichu Lhakhang, Drugyal Dzong, King's Memorial Chhorten, nunnery temple, National Institure of Traditional Medicine, Bhutanese tradional painting school and the folk heritage museum.

 Important Note :

 Your safety is of paramount concern while traveling with Himalayan Glacier.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary; however, since this adventure entails travelling in remote mountainous regions, we cannot guarantee that we will not deviate from it.
 Weather conditions, health condition of a group member, unexpected natural disasters, etc., can all contribute to changes in the itinerary.
 The leader will try to ensure that the trip runs according to plan, but please be prepared to be flexible if required.

 1-2 people = USD 3330 per person